Beyond Mount Panorama

 Drive the famous track

 The road around Mount Panorama is first and foremost a scenic drive.
 It’s a public road and anyone can take a drive around the track looking out over the Bathurst tablelands.
 You don’t need any special permission – you can take a leisurely drive around the track almost any day of the year.
 Thrill seekers be warned, it may be home to some of the world’s top racing car drivers but regular road rules apply here for the rest of us - that means a speed limit of 60kmh and two-way traffic.
-Keep an eye out as you drive – you may well see some of the friendly local grey kangaroos who call Mount Panorama home.
+Make sure that you first download the 'Bathurst-Step Beyond' App featuring "A Lap With Craig Lowndes".
+Let Craig be your personal guide to the history and happenings of this Australian icon as you do your own lap!
+Get it for FREE now on the Apple Store or Google Play.
 Stop off at McPhillamy Park at the top of the summit for the best photo and selfie ops or call in to Rydges Mt Panorama and refuel with a coffee or sample the delicious local produce featured at Chicane Bar and Grill.

 Inland Sea of Sound

 This might just be the best festival you’ve never heard of – until now.
 The 2017 line up boasted Aussie music royalty Bernard Fanning and other heavyweights like Meg Mac, Dan Sultan and Megan Washington and the 2018 line up is set to include The Cat Empire and Deborah Conway.
 Bringing together established and up-and-coming acts from around the country, as well as art installations and local food and drink providers, on an iconic mountain in Central NSW, this is the ultimate celebration of all things Australian over two awesome days.